ToshioCP/Gtk4-tutorial/sec7.md

 - 6: child tag means a child of the object above.
 For example, line 7 tells us that GtkBox object which id is "boxv" is a child of `win`.

-Compare this ui file and the lines 26-58 in the source code of `on_open`.
+Compare this ui file and the lines 25-57 in the source code of `on_open` function.
 Those two decribe the same structure of widgets.

 ## GtkBuilder